Latest blog posts

 Previously, I gave you an introduction to mesh/task shaders and wrote up some details about how mesh shaders are implemented in the driver.
 But I left out the important details of how task shaders (aka. amplification shaders) work in the driver.
 In this post, I aim to give you some details about how task shaders work under the hood.
 Like before, this is based on my experience implementing task shaders in RADV and all details are already public information.

-Mesh and task shaders (amplification shaders in D3D jargon) are a new way to produce geometry in 3D applications.
-First proposed by NVidia in 2018 and initially available in the “Turing” series of GPUs, they are now supported on RDNA2 GPUs and on the API are part of the D3D12 API and also as vendor-specific extensions to Vulkan and OpenGL.
-In this post I’m going to talk about what mesh shaders are and in part 2 I’m going to talk about how they are implemented on the driver side.
+Mesh and task shaders (amplification shaders in D3D jargon) are a new way to process geometry in 3D applications.
+First proposed by NVidia in 2018 and initially available in the “Turing” series, they are now supported on RDNA2 GPUs and are part of the D3D12 API.
+There is also an extension in Vulkan (and a vendor-specific one in OpenGL).
+This post is about what mesh shadig is and next time I’m going to talk about how mesh/task shaders are implemented on the driver side.

 I’ve wanted to do this for a long time, but somehow never got around to it.
 The main inspiration for this blog are the blogs of my colleagues Mike, Bas and Martin who are all writing exciting stuff about their work.